blakadder/blog/_posts/2020-08-22-frankenstein-saturday-3.md

 ![C-Chip](/assets/images/fcmila/cchip.jpg)

 Next step, remove the module from the board.
 Maybe its has marked pins on the back like many ESP82xx modules do.
-But it's doable even with a simple soldering iron thanks to [this video](https://youtu.be/CVsmwFAkf7I?t=254) but I got a simple [soldering heat gun](https://s.click.aliexpress.com/e/_dT8mnP6) instead.
+That is doable even with a simple soldering iron thanks to [this video](https://youtu.be/CVsmwFAkf7I?t=254) but I got a simple [soldering heat gun](https://s.click.aliexpress.com/e/_dT8mnP6) instead.
 I sense this procedure might happen a lot more with the glut of new Wi-Fi modules.

 Removing the module was a good move, it revealed which pins are connected to the bulb and also that the layout looks very similar to an ESP-12 module.
 All signs point to: "This should work".